melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 Skips were caused by the lack of the following features in VKMS:
 * Cursor sizes larger than 64x64 and non-square cursor (few drivers take this approach)
-* Support for more than one CRTC (a feature to be developed):
+* Support for more than one CRTC (still not developed):

 ```

   Test requirement not met in function igt_require_pipe, file ../lib/igt_kms.c:1900: